 As a school we recognise the importance of training and keeping staff up to date in all Child Protection issues.
-The Designated Teacher and Deputy will attend appropriate training to include at least, basic Children's Services initial training and regular updates.
+The designated teacher will attend appropriate training to include at least, basic Children"s Services initial training and regular updates.